cbsi-dto/secretlint/packages/@secretlint/secretlint-rule-no-k8s-kind-secret/README.md

   password: MWYyZDFlMmU2N2Rm
 ```

-So, `Kind: Secret` manifest is not committable file into a repository.
+So, `kind: Secret` manifest is not committable file into a repository.

 - [Secrets - Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/)